Review of the M&A funding market in the North West – Views from a cross-section of local funders

 About the Speakers:

-Jeremy leads Cole Associates Corporate Finance, one of Manchester’s longest-established corporate finance ‘boutiques’ (www.cole-group.co.uk).
+Jeremy leads Cole Associates Corporate Finance (www.cole-group.co.uk), one of Manchester’s longest-established corporate finance ‘boutiques’.
 Cole Associates advise clients on acquisitions, management buy-outs and buy-ins, company sales and raising finance for growth.
 Jeremy was previously with PWC, including 3 years in the States.

-Paul Ellaby is a Corporate Partner at DAC Beachcroft’s Manchester office.
-Paul has over two decades’ experience of advising on a broad range of corporate finance matters.
-He advises companies, their shareholders and directors at every stage of a company’s life-cycle from start up, through growth through investment and acquisition, to succession and flotation.
-He has also advised on several take privates, and has advised Nomads and private equity funders.
+Paul Ellaby is partner and Head of Corporate at Trowers & Hamlins’ Manchester office.
+Paul has more than 24 years’ experience of advising on a broad range of corporate legal matters.
+He advises companies, their shareholders and directors at every stage of a company’s life-cycle from start up, through growth and acquisition, to succession and flotation.
+He has also advised on several take-privates, and has advised Nomads and private equity funders.

-Jonathan joined the Mercia Technologies PLC board after the acquisition of Enterprise Ventures (EV) in 2016.
-He has led and managed a substantial portfolio of successful private equity and venture capital investments.
+Formerly CEO of Enterprise Ventures ahead of its acquisition by Mercia.
+Jonathan has led and managed a substantial portfolio of successful private equity and venture capital investments.
 A significant proportion of this portfolio lies in the less affluent regions of the UK, where success has been achieved not only through the generation of attractive financial returns, but also through the jobs that have been created in growing SMEs, making a sustainable and long-term contribution to the UK economy.